-Following a recent procurement process, Hymans Robertson were appointed as the actuary to the Fund and provides advice on funding and actuarial valuations.
+Hymans Robertson are the actuary to the Fund and provides advice on funding and actuarial valuations.

 From time-to-time Hymans Robertson are also commissioned to provide advice on investment matters, such as review of the investment strategy.

 Although these functions are carried out by the same company, they are dealt with in different divisions in the company with clear segregation of functions.
 The services concerned are tendered for separately.